 Using library computers for Universal Credit and other benefit applications

 Please note that computers are currently unavailable to book using the link below due to the COVID-19 situation.
-We are in the process of reintroducing this service but you will need to contact your library directly to book when they are available again.
+Computer access is now available again in most libraries but you will need to contact your library directly to book.